jonschlinkert/grunt-fixmyjs/README.md

 > Automatically fix silly lint errors.

+Please go to [fixmyjs](https://github.com/jshint/fixmyjs) to create issues or ask questions related to that project.
+This is just a grunt plugin for running fixmyjs.

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._